 During the time of Hogwarts Legacy, Dumbledore is alive, but not exactly in Hogwarts.
 However, you can find a portrait that heavily resembles the version of Dumbledore that he played, and many believe that might be a reference to, or even a homage to, the actor.
 The painting can be found as you explore the Grand Staircase.

 There are certainly many easter eggs in Hogwarts Legacy.
-Many of these will be recognizable by those that have watched the movies, while others might get a better appreciation for them if they’ve read the books and even indulged themselves in spin-off series such as Fantastic Beasts.
-Regardless, it can be said without a doubt that a lot of love was poured into the development of the game and there is a lot that is offered in Hogwarts Legacy to those that are hardcore and even casual fans of the franchise.
+Many of these will be recognizable by those who have watched the movies, while others might get a better appreciation for them if they’ve read the books and even indulged themselves in spin-off series such as Fantastic Beasts.

 There are still many things that fans are finding throughout the game, so it’s likely that there are many other easter eggs that might not be part of the list.
 The game has a lot to offer such as traits to strengthen your character as they approach the level cap.
 You can also explore many areas in the game such as the Cairn Dungeons and ancient magic hotspots.